anoduck/code-of-user-rights/README.md

 Intro
 -----

-The Code of Misconduct is a response to a set of characteristics or traits that represent contractual obligations/mandates found within certain "Code of Conduct" (i.e. COC) agreements.
+The Code of User Rights is a response to a set of characteristics or traits that represent contractual obligations/mandates found within certain "Code of Conduct" (i.e. COC) agreements.
 They are:
 * Extension of the COC to include common end users, rather than solely binding contributors